AbdelhaqAdel/Fitness-website/README.md

-This project was established in 2022 in ITI training project.
+This project was created at 2022 in ITI training project.